llab305/O-RAN/xApp Descriptor/readme.md

 ***

 #### 2.3.2 image (Mandatory)
 Contains the image in the container that will run this xApp.
-For images, include the following fields: registry (Mandatory), name 	(Mandatory), and tag (Mandatory).
+For image, include the following fields: <b>registry (Mandatory), name 	(Mandatory), and tag (Mandatory)</b>.

 ***
 ##### 2.3.2.1	registry (Mandatory)